sillsdev/ptx2pdf/docs/documentation/figures.md

 for size it offers only 'span' and 'col'.
 The ptx2pdf XeTeX macros give better control on both of these, offering multiple positioning options and if you want a smaller image than full-page or column-width you can say, e.g. `span*0.6` (see a later discusion also).
-They also add the extra sizes 'page' and 'full'.
+They also add the extra sizes 'width', 'page' and 'full'.
 'Full' suppresses headers and footers.

 ## Attributes